A SYMBOL THAT REPRESENTS OUR BRAND WORLDWIDE

 THE WWF LOGO

-The ‘WWF Logo’ can never be altered or modified.
-It is made up of three inseparable elements:
+The ’WWF logo’ is made up of three inseparable elements:

 1. The panda icon